A forbidden attraction… A hidden desire!

 Although he closed his heart to love long ago, the Earl of Penford has always found Lorene irresistible.
 Their newly ignited passion may be scandalous, but now he’ll stop at nothing to clear his name and win Lorene’s hand!

 The opening of this see’s Lenore enjoying a family Christmas, after sneaking out of her home so that her bullying husband couldn’t stop her.
 She has a cheerful and happy time and then she returns home.
-The moment she steps through the door her jealous and nasty husband begins his bullying, but it’s not just her that he is raging at, he is venting at the Earl of Penford; who just happens to be the very man the man she secretly loves and the man that she knows se will never have.
-In his rage her aged husband, Lord Tinmore slips on the steps of their home and is killed instantly.
+The moment she steps through the door her jealous and nasty husband begins his bullying, but it’s not just her that he is raging at, he is venting at the Earl of Penford; who just happens to be the very man the man she secretly loves and the man that she knows she will never have.
+In his rage, her aged husband, Lord Tinmore slips on the steps of their home and is killed instantly.
 Only for Dell, Lord Penford to be accused of pushing the elderly Earl, in a jealous rage in the hopes of getting his hands on Lorene.

 As much as I like a good Historical Romance with a Military hero, I couldn’t seem to get into this, I did find that it was a little drawn out for my liking.
-Which really was a shame because the actual storyline is something that I would pick up and read, but I couldn’t relate to the character’s as I usually would do.
-I am usually drawn to a particular character, one who I want to follow and get to know more about them but for some reason there wasn’t that usually pull that I tend to get.
-Whether that is because this is the last book in the series or something else, but I do hate to say it; especially when regarding Historical Romance but I’m afraid I didn’t enjoy this as I should do.
+This really was a shame because the actual storyline is something that I would pick up and read, but I couldn’t relate to the characters as I usually would do.
+I am usually drawn to a particular character, one who I want to follow and get to know more about them but for some reason, there wasn’t that usually pull that I tend to get.
+Whether that is because this is the last book in the series or something else, I do hate to say it; especially when regarding Historical Romance but I’m afraid I didn’t enjoy this as I should do.